dandedotdev/resume.typ/main.typ

     - Spearheaded AI tool integration for company-wide hackathon.
     - Consolidated Google Analytics event labels, standardized file naming conventions, and established specifications for Google Rich Results and Open Graph across LinkedIn, Facebook, and Twitter.
     - Achieved component renovation with minimal changes and reduced developing time by 40%.
-    - Enforced ESLint rules to solve 200+ linting errors in existing projects and transitioned them to TypeScript to eliminate dependencies on prop-types and enhance code quality.
+    - Enforced ESLint rules to solve 200+ linting errors in existing projects, transitioned them to TypeScript, and introduced Storybook to enhance code quality and maintainability.
     - Promoted more design patterns based on the existing Module Pattern.
   ],
 )